Univ-Wyo-Education/S22-1010/class/lect/Lect-03/Lect-03.md

 Implement a program that will use the function, prompt for input in miles and then print out the result in kilometers.

+## Step 0

+Break the problem down.

+When we start with the
+sun in miles and the tennis ball in inches - we have to have a common unit.
+To do this we need a conversion capability from miles into inches.

 ## Step 1

-Convert from miles to kilometers.
+Convert from miles to inches.

 Conversion generally is ( ( X + k1 ) * C ) + k2